Section Five

 How do language instructors manage these situations, and what can we learn from them as we think about multi-lingual and cross-lingual speech-language pathology?

-The primary answer is that they create classrooms that are welcoming, happy, communicatively redundant, designed to support the task of language learning, designed to support the people who are language learners, and therefore effective and efficient with the task of helping people learn another language.
-They do so by drawing on a wide range of common and related multi-lingual teaching strategies, such as those summarized in Box 21.1.
-Even if you will never serve as a language teacher for a large and multi-lingual group, try reading these ideas with the same mindset we used as we discussed culturally appropriate clinical methods: Some ideas that were developed for “multi-” situations or developed from a “universal” orientation turn out to be very useful both in “multi-” situations and also in the individualized “cross-” situations that tend to be more common as we work with individual clients.
+Even if you will never serve as a language teacher for a large and multi-lingual group, try reading the ideas in Box 21.1 with the same mindset we used when we discussed culturally appropriate clinical methods: Some ideas that were developed for “multi-” situations or developed from a universal orientation turn out to be very useful both in “multi-” situations and also in the individualized “cross-” situations that tend to be more common as we work with individual clients.

 Box 21.1.
 Common Strategies for Communication and Instruction in Multi-Lingual or Language-Universal Group Language Instruction,* to Read as Possibilities for Use in Multi-Lingual, Multi-Dialectal, Cross-Lingual, and Cross-Dialectal Communication Care Situations.